-In the SDK, right-click on the Sandboxed Application project name and select Build Module.
+Remote Deployment requires to build and publish the Sandboxed Application module.
+To do so, in the SDK, right-click on the Sandboxed Application project and click on Build Module .

-The WPK build process will display messages in MicroEJ console, ending up the following message:
+The build process will display messages in the console, ending up the following message:

-'''

-[echo] project hello published locally with version 0.1.0-RC201907091602
+''' [echo] project hello published locally with version 0.1.0-RC201907091602

 BUILD SUCCESSFUL

-Total time: 1 minute 6 seconds
+Total time: 1 minute 6 seconds '''

-'''

-The WPK file produced by the build process is located in a dedicated target~/artifacts folder in the project and is published to the target module repository declared in MicroEJ Module Manager settings file.
+The files produced by the build process are located in a dedicated target~/artifacts folder in the project and is published to the target module repository declared in MicroEJ Module Manager settings file.